 Doctor William Braun works as a bariatric surgeon at a number of private and public hospitals across Brisbane.

-However, he will not return to work until an investigation into his workplace conduct is finalised.
+However, he will remain suspended until the health service completes an investigation into his conduct.

 Multiple complaints about surgeon

 Braun’s personal and professional behaviour has resulted in multiple complaints.

 For example, allegations of harassment, bullying, and medical incompetence.

 The LNP opposition health spokesperson revealed the complaints in nine letters tabled in state parliament.

 In one incident, Braun allegedly put his hands “between the buttocks” of a nurse.

 Additionally he allegedly texted the same woman, badgering her with requests for sex.

 Furthermore, he also allegedly asked her to give him oral sex in an operating theatre.